 How to use: In order to collect samples using a dust cassette, ensure that you have masking tape, a vacuum with a hose attachment and carpet.
 Using masking tape, start out by taping a 6 by 3 foot rectangle on your carpet.
-You will then remove the bottom white cap and begin vacuuming the entirety of the rectangle for five minutes.
+You will then remove the bottom white cap, attach it to your vacuum hose, and begin vacuuming the entirety of the rectangle for five minutes.
 Avoid making contact with the inside of the rectangle.
 If contact must be made, we recommend the inspector to wear gloves and/or protective coveralls to prevent contamination of the sample.